 - Go to the Search and Browse interface

-- Find the folder or folders that interest you in any collection with a finding aid (there are currently nearly 850 collections with finding aids on our website!)
+- Find the folder or folders that interest you in any collection with a finding aid (there are currently more than 1,400 collections with finding aids on our website!)

 - Click the “Reproduction Request” button

-- Follow the steps in our online order form, submit your payment of $37.50/folder, and we’ll take it from there!
+- Follow the steps in our online order form and submit your request

 What happens next?

-- We’ll deliver a PDF of the full contents of the folder(s) you requested within four weeks (rush orders available at a higher price)
+- We’ll deliver a PDF of the full contents of the folder(s) you requested within six weeks of payment.*

-- We will ultimately put this digitized material online, linked to its appropriate finding aid, so anyone in the world can access it
+- We will ultimately put this digitized material online, linked to its appropriate finding aid, so anyone in the world can access.

 - We’ll use the reproduction statistics from Digitization on Demand to help inform how we prioritize collections for full digitization.

 * Materials that may not be eligible for our Digitization on Demand service, may incur additional charges, and/or require additional time to fulfill include, but are not limited to: